puzzmo-com/blog.puzzmo.com/content/posts/2024/07/31/puzzmo-constructors/index.md

 > For me, I know that my stuff will be largely preserved, and any editing that gets done is, like, editing out a curse word.
 It doesn’t change the content of it.
 It may change the word number or if I had a typo.

 **Kelsey Dixon:**
-> i enjoy the puzzmo process, and the transparency of being able to see the alternate clue options etc. before a puzzle runs… i feel that at puzzmo the constructor has a little more control/ownership over the final product that one might have elsewhere.
+> i enjoy the puzzmo process, and the transparency of being able to see the alternate clue options etc. before a puzzle runs… i feel that at puzzmo the constructor has a little more control/ownership over the final product than one might have elsewhere.

 **Enrique Henestroza Anguiano:**
 > The chance to review clue edits and have a UI to foster conversations about them is totally unique and amazing.